jrknopke/plantposter-project/README.md

-PLANTPOSTER is a app for creating different plants.
+PLANTPOSTER is an app for creating different plants.

 To use, clone this repo, then: